 Most designers fall in love with Paletton after first use.
-It’s a free webapp that crafts dynamic color schemes based on an initial color of your choice.
+It’s a free web app that crafts dynamic color schemes based on the initial color of your choice.

 You can choose between various types of schemes like triads, tetrads, and more.
 The whole thing is very easy to use and it’s the single best color generator for anyone designing on the web.